Master of Accounting (MAcc) Degree

 Proposed Plan-of-Study

 The following plan-of-study represents the current lockstep two-semester sequence in which students pursuing the MAcc degree complete the required coursework.
-Substitution of courses may be made with permission of the program director.
+Changes to the sequence of courses may be made with the permission of the program director.

 Plan of Study Grid